Tamron 50-300mm F/4.5-6.3 Di III VC VXD Lens Review

 How do 40% weight, 18% length, 12% diameter, and about 40% ($500.00) price reductions sound?
 Attention garnering for sure.

 Despite the extended range over the conventional 70-300 lens class, the Tamron 50-300mm F/4.5-6.3 Di III VC VXD Lens still compares as compact and impressively light against those, and the other important features were not forsaken.
 This lens feels solidly built and nicely designed.
-A VXD (Voice-coil eXtreme-torque Drive) linear motor provides fast, quick, and accurate AF, and VC (Vibration Compensation) avoids handheld motion blur to ensure that this lens's great image quality is realized.
+A VXD (Voice-coil eXtreme-torque Drive) linear motor provides fast, quiet, and accurate AF, and VC (Vibration Compensation) avoids handheld motion blur to ensure that this lens's great image quality is realized.

 Tamron 50-300mm F/4.5-6.3 Di III VC VXD Lens Top